joshmccall221/gitbook/articles/getting_started_with_you_tube.md

 With the Blue Yeti in hand, we turn to YouTube (how do I use this thing?).

-Of coarse I played with all the buttons but after I was done pushing all the buttons, setting up the Blue Yeti couldn't have been easier.
+Of coarse unboxing a new toy I had to play with all the buttons but after pushing all the buttons, setting up the Blue Yeti couldn't have been easier.
-Settling on the cardioid setting, I found the best arrangement (so far) is the mic at a 45 and turned to the left.
+Settling on the cardioid setting, I found the best arrangement (so far) is having the mic at a 45 and turned to the left.

 ![blue_yeti_cardioid](/images/blue_yeti_cardioid.jpg)